michael-langaman/fntsylu/README.md

  - google-chrome
  - selenium webdriver

 Next, clone or download the repository and extract the fntsylu folder.
-Now, open up the fntsylu.py file in any text editor and edit the following"
+Now, open up the fntsylu.py file in any text editor and edit the following:
 ```python
  def login(self):
    // some code //